 Chapter ceremony teams conduct inspirational pre-Ordeal, Ordeal and Brotherhood ceremonies.
 In addition, ceremony teams have many exciting opportunities to participate in competitions at lodge, section and national level events.
 Joining a ceremonial team is a rewarding experience.
 Colonneh Lodge’s Native American program promotes cultural education through song, authentic dance, crafts, and more.
 Individual dancing and drumming competitions occur at many lodge, section, and national events.

 The OA was founded upon camping traditions.
 Every chapter has a camp promotions team to improve interest in our local camps and promote the excitement of camping and adventure.
 Serving on summer camp staff at one of the Sam Houston Area Council camps is an outstanding opportunity to serve Scouting.

 Every year there are lots of awesome opportunities for Arrowmen to participate in lodge and section events:

 • Fall Pow Wow is Colonneh Lodge’s premier event held in the fall.
 It is a combination of Native American activities such as ceremony and dance classes, crafts, competitions, pow wows, sports, exciting games, shows, expos and more.

-• Arrowmen Bash is a one-day event full of fun and service and lodge elections, held at Camp Strake each spring.
+• Arrowman Bash is a one-day event full of fun and service and lodge elections, held at a council camp each spring.
 The day starts with Arrowmen giving back to camp in cheerful service.
 The afternoon includes fun events, exciting activities, ceremony competitions, dance competitions, crafts, singing, drumming, regalia building, and a few surprises too!!!!

 • OA Banquet is a night of celebration, to recognize award winners and celebrate the past year’s accomplishments.
 Arrowmen gather to look back at all of fun that was had over the past year.